-The HRA is a ring fenced landlord's account for the running of the Council's housing stock.
-Day to day management of the housing stock and the long term responsibility for maintenance and investment in the stock has been outsourced to A1 Housing Ltd, the Council's arms-length management organisation.
-During 2016/17 the HRA reported an operating deficit of £0.065m.
+The HRA is a ring-fenced landlord's account for the running of the Council's housing stock.
+Day to day management of the housing stock and the long-term responsibility for maintenance and investment in the stock has been outsourced to A1 Housing Ltd, the Council's arms-length management organisation.

+During 2017/18 the HRA reported an operating surplus of £0.116m.

-The budget that was approved by Council on 28th January 2016, included a contribution from reserves of £0.099m.
-This can be seen at http://data.bassetlaw.gov.uk/media/516690/COEX280116non.pdf.
-The deficit of £0.065m represents a saving of £0.034m compared to this budget.
+The budget that was approved by Council on 26th January 2017 included a contribution from reserves of £0.201m.
+This can be seen at http://data.bassetlaw.gov.uk/browse-the-catalogue/budget-book.aspx.
+The surplus of (£0.116m) represents a saving of (£0.317m) compared to this budget.
 This is mainly due to: